B1nus/nasalang/README.md

 No comments.

-Automatic formatter which uses the ast. <- great way to test the ast as well
+Automatic formatter which uses the ast. <- great way to test the ast
   Note: Ideally the formatter shouldn't be necessary.
 There should only be one way to write something which compiles.
+Formatting:
+indentation = two spaces
+empty line between functions
+no newline between statements
+locals at the top of a function one space between each token

 Operators: `add sub mul div rem and or xor clz ctz popcnt eqz eq ne lt gt le ge shl shr rotl rotr abs neq sqrt ceil floor trunc nearest min max copysign extend wrap trunc demote promote convert reinterpret`